 Many of the best electronic drum kits don’t come as a full bundle.
 Even if they do, they may not have what you need.
 In that case, you may need to buy accessories from a third party.

 This is true with the TD-25KV.
 You probably want to start playing immediately after you get the set.
 In order to do that, we must learn how to pick accessories.

 The drum throne

 Whether you are writing a new song, or you are performing before a huge audience, you will be sitting on your throne.
-It is not possible to play the drum while standing.

 Unfortunately, most e-drum kits don’t include high-quality headphones.
 You will, therefore, need to consider sourcing for these items yourself.